rainbowbreeze/yellowbutler/bot/README.md

 curl -X POST http://127.0.0.1:5000/yellowbot/api/v1.0/intent -H "X-Authorization:authorized_key_1" -H "Content-Type: application/json" -d "{\"intent\":\"echo_message\", \"params\":{\"message\":\"Hello world!\"}}"
 ```

-There is also the option to use the [local development server](https://cloud.google.com/appengine/docs/standard/python3/testing-and-deploying-your-app#local-dev-server), dev_appserver.py - this is useful to emulate services like Cloud Datastore, Cloud Bigtable and Cloud Pub/Sub.
-Unfortunately, [offical docs](https://cloud.google.com/appengine/docs/standard/python/migrate-to-python3/testing#testing-on-app-engine) says: _The [local development server](https://cloud.google.com/appengine/docs/standard/python3/testing-and-deploying-your-app#local-dev-server) that is included in the Cloud SDK is available in alpha for Python 3 apps.
-We recommend you use standard Python 3 tools instead of this local development server._
+There is also the option to use the [local development server](https://cloud.google.com/appengine/docs/standard/python3/testing-and-deploying-your-app#local-dev-server), dev_appserver.py - this is useful to emulate an application running in production, and potentially also emulate services like Cloud Datastore, Cloud Bigtable and Cloud Pub/Sub locally.
+More on the dev-oriented [README.md](src/README.md)